Tampa DUI Lawyer

 In some cases, your DUI defense might include admitting that you were drinking at the time but proving that you shouldn’t be found guilty of a crime.
 This is called an “affirmative defense.”
 Essentially, you’ll need to show that you were trying to avoid a worse situation, that you were under duress, or that you were entrapped or involuntarily intoxicated.

 Your lawyer might dispute the tools used to determine how much you drank.
 Breathalyzer tests aren’t always accurate, and if they’re administered improperly, you might get skewed results.
 Your lawyer may call expert witnesses if we believe you were tested improperly.

 Choosing the right DUI defense, however, will depend on your situation.
 You’ll need to discuss your unique case with a qualified lawyer who can help you determine the best approach.

 Do I Need a Top-Rated Lawyer for My DUI Defense?

 You might be thinking, however, that you’re either already guilty or that you don’t need that much help.
 Unfortunately, that line of thinking can leave you in debt and without a license—or worse, in jail.

 When you’re accused of a crime, don’t go it alone.
 Whether you’re trying to manage your course load at the University of Tampa or simply trying to do your best at work every day, you have enough to worry about without overwhelming yourself with a legal case.
 Our firm will focus on your DUI defense while you focus on your daily life.

-But what about public defenders?
+But what about public defenders in Tampa?
 While these lawyers can be helpful, they can’t give you the same personal attention your private DUI defense attorney can give.
 They often have many cases at once, meaning you might not get the attention you need.
 They also don’t participate in the administrative side of your case.
 You’ll want to be sure that you get the defense you need to leave your DUI charge in the rearview mirror.